-Moriba Jah is an Associate Professor of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin and Director for the Advanced Sciences and Technology Research in Astronautics program.
-Jah’s research focuses on the convergence of policy, technology, and security related to space traffic management and space situational awareness.
+Moriba Jah is an associate professor of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin.
+He is also the Director of Computational Astronautical Sciences and Technologies (CAST), a group within the Oden Institute for Computational Engineering and Sciences as well as the Lead for the Space Security and Safety Program at the Robert Strauss Center for International Security and Law. .
+Jah’s research focuses on the convergence of policy, technology and security related to space traffic management and space situational awareness.

 He has taught undergraduate and graduate courses at UT Austin related to space and astronautical sciences.
-Jah has navigated several missions to Mars when he worked at NASA’s Jet Propulsion Laboratory.
-He is a Fellow of the International Association for the Advancement of Space Safety (IAASS), the Air Force Research Laboratory (AFRL), the American Astronautical Society (AAS) and the Royal Astronomical Society (RAS), as well as an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA).
+During this time at NASA’s Jet Propulsion Laboratory, Jah navigated several missions to Mars.
+Jah is a Fellow of multiple organizations: TED, American Institute of Aeronautics and Astronautics (AIAA), American Astronautical Society (AAS), International Association for the Advancement of Space Safety (IAASS), Royal Astronomical Society (RAS), and the Air Force Research Laboratory (AFRL).

 Areas of Expertise: Space security, space policy, space traffic